roytam1/palemoon27/browser/components/loop/README.txt

 ================
 These are currently a work in progress, but it's already possible to run a test if you have a [loop-server](https://github.com/mozilla-services/loop-server) install that is properly configured.
-From the top-level gecko directory,
+From the top-level goanna directory,
 execute:

   export LOOP_SERVER=/Users/larry/src/loop-server